 “What can we do?”
 “I’m BORED!”
 “There’s nothing to do!”
-Summer vacation begins here next week and I know that comments aren’t far off.
+When summer vacation begins, these types of comments are almost certain.
 I’m sure most parents know exactly what I’m talking about.
 It seems that the kids are always looking for ideas of what they can do to keep themselves entertained and busy once school is out.
-We’re not big on sitting in the house watching television or playing video games all day so we’ve made a list of fun things to do when bored.
+We’re not big on sitting in the house watching television or playing video games all day.
+Therefore, we’ve made a list of fun things to do when bored.
 That list was transferred to sticks and into a cute “I’m Bored” Jar for those days when the kids just can’t seem to think of anything to do.

 Being bored sometimes breeds the best ideas!
-It is an opportunity to step out of your comfort zone and try new things, be creative, and learn to entertain yourself!
-The act of making an I’m bored jar will get you thinking and having fun in and of itself!
+It is an opportunity to step out of your comfort zone and try new things.
+It’s also a chance to be creative and learn to entertain yourself!
+The act of making an I’m bored jar will get you thinking.
+Plus, it’s fun in and of itself!

 - die cut shapes